 The Arts Development Officer is the RADF Liaison Officer for the program and manages it in partnership with an RADF Community Committee, receiving support as required from the broader Community Development team.

 A community funding pool is offered annually over three rounds.
-In October (CLOSED), December (OPEN) and May (TBC).
+In October (CLOSED), December (CLOSED) and April (OPEN).
 Each Round, applications are assessed by a committee of community volunteers – The RADF Advisory Committee.